 Paper and other supplies must be purchased from community sources and brought to school by the student.
-No toys or electronic devices, are allowed at school unless the teacher notifies parents of these special events.
-Fidget spinners are a disruption and are not allowed at school.
+No toys or Ipads, Ipods, or cell phones, are allowed at school unless the teacher notifies parents of these special events.
 If students have them out during the school day, they will be taken up until time to leave.
 No swapping, selling, or trading items of any kind are allowed at school.
 Any item brought for this purpose will be kept by the office.